kutaydemiralay/3DOF-Rocket-Landing-SCP-SciPy/README.md

 ## Code Structure

-- `rocket_landing_scp.py`: Script for implementing SCP for the 3DOF rocket landing problem.
+- `rocket_landing_scp.jpynb`: Script for implementing SCP for the 3DOF rocket landing problem.
 - `rocket_landing_nonlinear.py`: Script for implementing a general nonlinear solver for comparison.
 - `README.md`: This file.
 - `Successive Convex Optimization.pdf`: Detailed documentation of the methods and results.